equinor/Dexpi2Imf/doc/poc.md

 * Find as simple as possible example Dexpi P&Id where the question makes sense.
 Start with [the existing example](../rml/README.md)

-* Start exressing the query as sparql, starting with a small one.
+* Start expressing the query as sparql, starting with a small one.

 * Add vocabulary to dexpi.ttl if lacking